 PVC pipe is a type of plastic piping that is used for a variety of applications.
 It is made from a mix of polyvinyl chloride and plasticizers and is often used in plumbing and construction.
 PVC pipe can be brittle and prone to breaking, but it can be repaired with the right tools and techniques.
 PVC pipe is often used in tight spaces, so it is important to know how to repair it in these situations.

-Tools and Materials
+Step 2: Gather Necessary Tools and Materials

-- PVC pipe glue
+- Replacement PVC pipe

 - Tape measure